 A checkbox with a dash ([-]) means some of the selected labels have the particular tag.

 You may either choose from the list of existing tags, or create a new tag by writing out the new tag and then pressing the Enter key.

-Users can filter labels based on the date the corresponding raw data was added to the specific project being viewed.
+Filter labels by the date the raw data was added to the project

 Filter labels by the last updated timestamp.
 Any changes to the label, such as annotations, status changes, tagging, assignee assignments, etc. are considered updates

 A project may have data that is stored in different Datasets.
 Filter labels by the associated dataset.